Functional Medicine

 How We Test for Hair Loss at Med Matrix

-We start with a 100-biomarker blood panel and an InBody 770 body composition scan.
+We start with an 80-biomarker blood panel and an InBody 770 body composition scan.
 This is the same foundation every Med Matrix patient gets, and it's designed to catch what conventional testing misses.

 For hair loss specifically, we're looking at: